kartikisharma/checkout-app/README.md

 </ul>

 ### TBD/Nice to have
+- [ ] add the name of the user when item is being signed out; update API and db
+- [ ] add the ability to add new items to the inventory by scanning its barcode
 - [ ] use Room for database
 - [ ] use MVVM & Dagger/Toothpick
 - [ ] expand on the rails app; make a page that allows you to view and edit inventory (add/delete items)
 - [ ] add image to item resource

 ## GIFs & screenshots

 | Demo | List of items screen | Barcode scan screen |
 | ------------- | ------------- | ------------- |